ntnu-mr-cancer/AutoRef/README.md

 For detailed information about this method, please read our paper: https://link.springer.com/article/10.1007%2Fs10334-020-00871-3

+# Note
+The provided algorithm was developed for research use ans was NOT meant to be used in clinic.

 # How to cite AutoRef
 In case of using or refering to AutoRef, please cite it as:
 Sunoqrot, M.R.S., Nketiah, G.A., Selnæs, K.M. et al. Automated reference tissue normalization of T2-weighted MR images of the prostate using object recognition.
 Magn Reson Mater Phy (2020). https://doi.org/10.1007/s10334-020-00871-3